crux82/grut/README.md

 # How to use GrUT
 **You need to download the model first and put it in a subfolder**, in this example we put it in the `model` subfolder.
+Depending on the model selected, you can use GrUT 1.0 or GrUT 2.0 and it will generate pure linguistic (1.0) or grounded (2.0) interpretations.
 Based on map description you will get a different interpretation.
 Imagine there's a book on the table and you want the robot to get it to you, you should use:

-    python grut.py predict -i "Take the book on the table # b1 also known as book or volume is a BOOK and t1 also known as table is a TABLE # b1 near t1" -m /model/
+    python grut.py predict -i "Take the book on the table # b1 also known as book or volume is an instance of class BOOK and t1 also known as table is an instance of class TABLE # b1 near t1" -m /model/

-you will get in output:  `Taking(Theme('the book'))`
+you will get in output:
+- `Taking(Theme('the book'))` for 1.0
+- `Taking(Theme(b1))` for 2.0

 If the book is far from the table and you want the robot to move it there, then you should use:

-    python grut.py predict -i "Take the book on the table # b1 also known as book or volume is a BOOK and t1 also known as table is a TABLE" -m /model/
+    python grut.py predict -i "Take the book on the table # b1 also known as book or volume is an instance of class BOOK and t1 also known as table is an instance of class TABLE" -m /model/

-and you will get in output: `Bringing(Theme('the book'), Goal('on the table'))`
+and you will get in output:
+- `Bringing(Theme('the book'), Goal('on the table'))` for 1.0
+- `Bringing(Theme(b1), Goal(t1))` for 2.0

-### options
+### Options
+Here you can find a list of the options.

     -h : help.
-    -m : define path to model.
-    -t : define the task.
+    -m : define path to model. (default to "/model/") -t : define the task. (default to "SRL")
     -i : input to be predicted.

 **Notice** that the input needs to be in the form described in the paper, i.e. with existential and spatial map description prepended to the input and divided by `#`.